 Where the interests of KVH and a regional authority align, KVH will work in partnership with the regional authority under terms of any agreement (e.g., MOU) between the two parties.
-Note that the focus of KVH will be on timely protection, addressing heightened biosecurity risk and working with regional authorities to clarify arrangements in advance, so that there are no delays to timely management.
+[Note that the focus of KVH will be on timely protection / addressing extreme risks, and working with regional authorities to clarify arrangements in advance, so that there are no delays to timely management]

 Where the implementation approach under terms of such an agreement varies from this policy, the terms of that agreement prevail.
-Note that in establishing such agreements KVH will endeavor to achieve consistency with this policy, and any substantial variation in relation to this policy will require KVH Chief Executive approval.
+[Note that in establishing such agreements KVH will endeavour to achieve consistency with this policy, and any substantial variation in relation to this policy will require KVH Board approval]

-KVH will work with partners (e.g., kiwifruit industry organisations, research organisations, other horticulture, nursery, and garden industry partners, Department of Conservation, and regional authorities) to encourage reporting of wild kiwifruit populations.
+KVH will work with partners (e.g., kiwifruit industry organisations, research organisations, other horticulture / nursery and garden industry partners, DOC and regional authorities) to encourage reporting of wild kiwifruit populations.

-The steps to be taken, and associated timing, once wild kiwifruit plants have been identified are set out in Table 1 on the following page.
+The steps to be taken, and associated timing, once wild kiwifruit plants have been identified are set out in Table 4, below.

-Table 1: Steps and indicative timeframe once a potential wild kiwifruit site is identified.
+Table 4: Steps and indicative timeframe once a potential wild kiwifruit site is identified

-Step Indicative timeframe A. KVH notifies the relevant KVH regional coordinator or regional authority with details such as location and size of the infestation.
-Within 48 hours B. Regional coordinator or regional authority seeks landowner/occupier agreement to assess the site, arranges access etc. By end of week 1 C. Regional coordinator or regional authority assess the site and level of risk, and provide recommendation to KVH and to the regional authority equivalent.
-Where access is denied, an Authorised Person is to accompany.
-By end of week 2 D. KVH and regional authority to discuss and agree level of risk and priority, and add to work plan, or joint work programme accordingly.
-By end of week 3 Note: This may include going back to the landowner to seek voluntary control (in particular for small infestations), or to seek a landowner contribution to control costs. (timeframes for subsequent control will vary depending on current work programme and contractor availability).
+Step Indicative timeframe A. KVH notifies the relevant KVH regional coordinator and regional authority (where applicable) with details such as location and size of the infestation.
+Within 48 hours B. Regional coordinator seeks landowner/occupier agreement to assess the site, arranges access etc. By end of week 1 C. Regional coordinator and regional authority (where applicable) assess the site and level of risk, and provide recommendation to KVH Operations Manager (and to regional authority equivalent, where applicable).
+Where access is denied an Authorised Person is to accompany.
+By end of week 2 D. KVH and regional authority (where applicable) to discuss and agree level of risk and priority, and add to work plan (or joint work-programme, where applicable) accordingly.
+[Note: This may include going back to the landowner to seek voluntary control (in particular for small infestations), or to seek a landowner By end of week 3 (timeframes for subsequent control to reflect agreed priority). contribution to control costs (where applicable)]

-^{}Where applicable refers to where KVH and a regional authority have established an agreement (e.g., MOU) to collaborate where their interests in wild kiwifruit control align.
+Where applicable - refers to where KVH and a regional authority have established an agreement (e.g., MOU) to collaborate where their interests in wild kiwifruit control align